-- The proportion of people in the municipality satisfied with Council engagement activities. - The number of people who participated in City of Melbourne engagement initiatives. - The percentage of decisions by the Council that are made public. - The total number of datasets available on the City of Melbourne's open data platform - City of Melbourne owned and owned by other organisations. - The average number of dataset views on the City of Melbourne's open data platform each month.
+- The proportion of people in the municipality satisfied with Council engagement activities. - Number of people (including students, residents, culturally/linguistically diverse) who participate in City of Melbourne engagement initiatives. - The percentage of decisions by the Council that are made public. - The total number of datasets available on the City of Melbourne's open data platform - CoM owned and owned by other organisations. - The average number of dataset views on the City of Melbourne's open data platform each month.